AndreySandler/HungryPet/README.md

 /*English*\

-The first project of the Unstoppable Underdog team.
+The Unstoppable Underdog's first project.

-This application was created for those who are tired of thinking about what to cook for dinner.
-Take a look in the fridge, mark the available ingredients and find something that you can cook right now!
-In the meantime, dinner is being prepared, you can take care of your pet: it also wants to eat and sleep, just like the owner.
+This application was created for busy people who are tired of thinking about what to cook for dinner.
+Check your food in the fridge, mark the current ingredients and find something that you can cook right now!
+While the dinner is being prepared, you may take care of your app pet: it also wants to eat and sleep, just like the owner.

-- 100 recipes: you will definitely find something to your liking;
+- 100 recipes: you will definitely find something that you like;
-- simple ingredients: no need to go to the store, you already have everything you need;
+- simple ingredients: you don't have to visit a grocery store, you already have everything you need;
-- funny pet: just send him for a walk.
+- nice pet: just send him for a walk.

-Target audience: adults who do not have the time, energy, imagination to think what to cook.
+Target audience: adults who have no time, energy, imagination to think what to cook for dinner everyday.